giantswarm/fmt/releases/how_write_changelog_message.md

 As a result of building features and fixing bugs we change our components.
 Here there are some patterns about how to describe the changes:

 - A changelog message describes a single change (bug fix or feature).
 Don't try to define more than one fix or feature per changelog message.
 - Don't use the component name as the phrase subject.
 It is unnecessary, it heads the line already automatically.
-It does not add value: `AWS operator: Fixed AWS operator for ELB creation`.
+It does not add value: `aws-operator: Fixed AWS operator for ELB creation`.
 - Avoid writing dates or times in the message.
 It is already part of the release.
 - For readability, group messages of one component together.
 - Avoid redundant or unenriching details.
-- Use title case for component names.
+- Use lower case for component names.
-- Not only say what is done, but why and how it affects the customer.
+- Not only say what is done, but why and how it affects the customer (In case it is clear, you can always ask SEs).

 ### Third party components